ariesninjadev/pastebin-worker/README.md

 2. Create a KV namespace on Cloudflare workers dashboard, remember its ID.

+3. If you haven't already, install wrangler with `npm install wrangler --save-dev`.

-3. Clone the repository and enter the directory.
+4. Clone the repository and enter the directory.
 Login to your Cloudflare account with `wrangler login`.

-4. Modify entries in `wrangler.toml`.
+5. Modify entries in `wrangler.toml`.
 Its comments will tell you how.

-5. Deploy and enjoy!
+6. Deploy and enjoy!

 ```shell
 $ yarn install